-Could you identify those measures that the bill requires to be in each "civil justice expense and delay reduction plan" which can be undertaken without legislation, and those measures which require legislative action?
+1. Could you identify those measures that the bill requires to be in each "civil justice expense and delay reduction plan" which can be undertaken without legislation, and those measures which require legislative action?

 As the witnesses on the Task Force who testified on S.2027 pointed out, the reforms proposed by the bill are all basically procedural.
-I concur in this belief and would further point out that since these requirements are procedural in nature they would not require legislation and those procedures found to be beneficial could be implemented administratively by the Judicial Conference.
+I concur in this belief and would further point out that since these requirements are procedural in nature they would not require legislation.
+Those procedures found to be beneficial could be implemented administratively by the Judicial Conference, particularly in light of the increased authority over the content of local rules provided to the Conference with the passage of amendments to the Rules Enabling Act in December of 1988.

-The area of arbitration and other forms of Alternative Dispute Resolution are regulated by statute.
+The area of arbitration is regulated by statute.
 The Judicial Improvements Act of 1987 limits court annexed arbitration programs in district courts to 10 previously established mandatory programs and 10 new programs by consent of parties only.
 Therefore, affirmative legislation would be required to expand arbitration.

-Legislation would also be required to appropriate sufficient funds for automation, training and additional personnel if all the procedures contained in the bill were implemented by the judiciary.
+Legislation would also be required to appropriate sufficient funds for automation, training, and additional personnel if all the procedures contained in the bill were implemented by the judiciary.